 Difficulty of installation

-Installing tubeless tires requires patience and can be a bit of a mess the first time around, but once you’ve done it, it gets easier.
+Installing tubeless tires requires patience and can be a bit messy the first time around, but with experience, it gets easier.
 It’s true that you need to get everything — the rim tape, the sealant, the valve — just perfect.
 And that can be frustrating at first.
 But if you take it slow, and make sure that everything is installed correctly, the rewards are worth the effort.
 One way to minimize mess is by injecting sealant through your valve.
 Tubeless valves have removable cores to make this easy.

 Tubeless tires come with a higher cost